 Frequently asked questions

 How big is the alternative data market?

 According to Grand View Research, the size of the alternative data market reached 1.64 billion at the end of 2020 and is expected to reach a market size of USD 17.35 billion by 2027.

-The price of alternative data varies depending on the user and the use case; however, according to Institutional Investor, alternative data ranges from 25,000 USD all the way up to 500,000 USD.
-In addition to purchasing third-party alternative data, companies should build an alternative data team responsible for managing and storing the data.
+The price varies depending on the user and the use case; however, according to Institutional Investor, it ranges from 25,000 USD all the way up to 500,000 USD.
+In addition to purchasing third-party alternative data, companies should build a data expert team responsible for managing and storing the data.

-The most common alternative data users include VCs, hedge funds, private equity firms, corporations, SaaS companies, and analysts.
+The most common users include VCs, hedge funds, private equity firms, corporations, SaaS companies, and analysts.

-In finance, alternative data is used to discover valuable business insights and generate business opportunities.
-More specifically, businesses and investors leverage alternative datasets for predicting buying behavior, conducting market research, boosting lead generation, and fueling data-driven recruitment.
+In finance, it is used to discover valuable business insights and generate business opportunities.
+More specifically, businesses and investors leverage alternative datasets to conduct predictive analytics and anticipate buying behavior, handle market research, boost lead generation, and fuel data-driven recruitment.

-With the recent advancements in AI technology hedge funds are primarily utilizing alternative data to enhance their investment intelligence and generate business opportunities.
+With the recent advancements in AI technology hedge funds are primarily utilizing the data to enhance their investment intelligence and generate business opportunities.

 What is alternative data analytics?

 Alternative data analytics is a broader term that encompasses the various data analysis processes utilized by companies and investors.